-- There is a need for the development of training programmes for Roma women (outreach workers) on how to provide support to other Roma women and raise their awareness about gender equality and domestic violence. - Special programmes to support young (Roma) mothers to complete their secondary education (as a minimum) and to acquire professional skills should be developed and implemented at local and national levels. - Roma women can learn from and be empowered by peer-to-peer experience sharing.
+- There is a need for the development of training programmes for Roma women (outreach workers) on how to provide support to other Roma women and raise their awareness about gender equality and domestic violence. - Roma educational mediators should be trained specifically on how to support gender-based violence prevention measures and programmes. - Alternative methods for engaging Roma youth in activities promoting gender equality and nonviolent behaviour to resolve conflicts should be developed to reach out to young people dropping out of schools. - Special programmes to support young (Roma) mothers to complete their secondary education (as a minimum) and to acquire professional skills should be developed and implemented at local and national levels. - Roma women can learn from and be empowered by peer-to-peer experience sharing.
 For that purpose, safe spaces where they can gather and discuss sensitive issues need to be created in order to encourage Roma women and girls to talk openly about domestic and gender-based violence.